pulumi/pulumi-kubernetesx/README.md

 humans using the API.
 While these fields are necessary for Kubernetes, the machine, they are a distraction for users.

-The Kubernetes Extensions (kx) library is designed to simplify the declaration of Kubernetes resources, and make the API easier for humans to use.
+The Kubernetes Extensions (`kx`) library for Pulumi is designed to simplify the declaration of Kubernetes resources, and make the API easier for humans to use.
 This is accomplished in the following ways:

 1. Better syntax - wherever possible, we simplify the resource syntax.
 The kx library maintains full compatibility with the raw k8s declarations, so it is possible to mix and match with resources defined with `pulumi-kubernetes`.
-1. Easily compose resources - Kubernetes apps usually comprise several resources that reference each other (Deployment, ConfigMap, Secret, etc.). kx makes it easy to inject these references without having to worry about managing labels/selectors or resource names.
+1. Easily compose resources - Kubernetes apps usually comprise several resources that reference each other (Deployment, ConfigMap, Secret, etc.). `kx` makes it easy to inject these references without having to worry about managing labels/selectors or resource names.

+The `kx` library takes full advantage of being defined in TypeScript, not in YAML.
+This enables the use of functions, overloading, type-checking, and many other richer API design tools than are available in the raw Kubernetes API.

 ## Installation

 1. Run `make` to build the package.
-1. Run `yarn link "@pulumi/kubernetesx"` in the project depending on kx.
+1. Run `npm link "@pulumi/kubernetesx"` in the project depending on kx.

 ## Usage Examples